-Weigh the water in a polypropylene plastic container
+- Weigh the water in a polypropylene plastic container

-Warm up the oils in a water bath or microwave till they are melted and then let cool them down till 45°C (113°F)
+- Warm up the oils in a water bath or microwave till they are melted and then let cool them down till 45°C (113°F)

-Weigh the lye in another glass
+- Weigh the lye in another glass

-Pour gently lye INTO water and mix with a wooden or glass spoon.
+- Pour gently lye INTO water and mix with a wooden or glass spoon.
 I would not use plastic or metal spoon to avoid potential reactions with the lye.
 REMEMBER: DON’T pour water into the bowl of lye.
 NEVER DO IT!
 The reaction is too energetic and will hurt you seriously!

-The temperature of the solution will increase up till about 90°C (194°F).
+- The temperature of the solution will increase up to about 90°C (194°F).
 When the lye is completely dissolved, let cool it down till about 45°C (113°F).
 To avoid this uncontrolled increase in temperature place the glass with the solution of soda in a bowl with cold water and ice.
 This will keep the temperature of the soda solution below 40°C. Read the details in my previous post.

-Oil and lye solution should have the same temperature.
+- Oil and lye solution should have the same temperature.

-Pour the lye solution into the oil jar and blend the two phases with a hand blender.
+- Pour the lye solution into the oil jar and blend the two phases with a hand blender.

-9. At this point you join two tablespoons of coffee powder in the soap mixture and continue to shake with the hand blender.
+9. At this point, you join two tablespoons of coffee powder in the soap mixture and continue to shake with the hand blender.

-10. Now all that’s left is to pour the mixture into a mould and let it cool and solidify.
+10. Now all that’s left is to pour the mixture into a mold and let it cool and solidify.
 I leave the soap for more than a week without touching it.
 I noticed that the more you let it rest the more the soap will improve its cleaning property (personal opinion).

 This is the end result.

 This soap is only suitable for washing hands and strongly discourages it as a shampoo or for the body.
 Using caustic soda, the pH is high and very different from that of the scalp.
 The coffee has a slight scrub effect on our hands.
-I love it is like a micro massage 🙂
+I love it is like a micro-massage 🙂

 Caustic soda (sodium hydroxide) is a very DANGEROUS compound that needs to be handled carefully.
 It is a caustic substance that it irreversibly destroys or damages a material with which it comes into contact.
 It causes serious damage if in contact with eyes or skin.
-For this reason, protective laboratory glasses and gloves as well as long-sleeved shirts and trousers should be worn whenever caustic soda is used.
-I also recommend using a mask because, when soda is dissolved in water, corrosive fumes are emitted which become very harmful if inhaled.
+For this reason, protective laboratory glasses and gloves, as well as long-sleeved shirts and trousers, should be worn whenever caustic soda is used.
+I also recommend using a mask because, when soda is dissolved in water, corrosive fumes are emitted which becomes very harmful if inhaled.
 In addition, it is always better to work in a ventilated area, so I recommend opening the windows to be more cautious.

-Another important thing: this procedure should not be done if there are children around because you handle very dangerous products.
+Another important thing: this procedure should NOT be done if there are children around because you handle very dangerous products

-If you like my content, support me by offering me a coffee.
+If you like my content, help me with a small donation.
 With your support, I would like to buy new ingredients and create original healthy beauty products!
 Thank you :).